Shinerising/GPlusBot/README.md

 You must type your Google+ ID and passward to make the page work, so it might NOT BE SAFE.

 This Bot Can:
-	Share your text post to the default circle("Your Circles") in Google+ Share your text with one image(the image will be uploaded to Google Photos) This Bot Cannot:
+	Share your text post to the default circle("Your Circles") in Google+;
+	Share your text with one image(the image will be uploaded to Google Photos);
+This Bot Cannot:
-	Share post to a custom circle
+	Share post to a custom circle;
-	Share more than one photo at the same time
+	Share more than one photo at the same time;
-	Share post with one link that need to be previewed Share post to community
+	Share post with one link that need to be previewed;
+	Share post to community;
-	Share post to pages
+	Share post to pages;
-	Edit, comment and plus-one post
+	Edit, comment and plus-one post;

 Google will check the location where the post is sent from, so you may get a notification about unusual location report from Google after you used this program.
 Just do as Google told you.